 Even if you’re leaving the upgrades to someone else, it’s still your responsibility to have the necessary permits in place.
 Generally, a contractor can do this for you, but you should have this expectation included in the contract details so it is clear that it’s their responsibility.

 Renovating or making repairs in or around your home can make your property safer.
-Repairing potentially hazardous areas is a great way to lower your risk of being liable if someone injures themselves on your property.
+Maintaining your property to remove potential hazards is a great way to lower your risk of being liable if someone injures themselves on your property.

 For example, repairs and general maintenance that make your driveway safer can help lower the chances of someone slipping or falling and taking you to court for damages or injuries; and making upgrades, like replacing your roof or adding a connected burglar or fire alarm, can be an excellent line of defense against common hazards that might benefit your insurance, too.

 Renovations can sometimes be a tricky process, but we want to help you understand how changes to your home can impact your insurance.
 Check your policy before your next home project on MyInsurance.
 Contact us if you have questions about home insurance and renovations.
 Prefer to chat online?
 No problem.
 We offer live chat support on our website, with TD Insurance Advisors ready to help you.